 Mirasol signed a joint venture agreement with Hochschild Mining Group in February 2007.
 Hochschild completed 3,871 metres of core drilling by December 2007.
 In December, 2008, Hochschild completed 3,011 metres of reverse circulation drilling.
 Drilling was designed to test both outcropping Cerro Vanguardia-style quartz veins and covered geophysical targets.
-Although multiple mineralized targets were intersected, on April 7, 2009 Hochschild elected to terminate the joint venture.
+Although multiple mineralized targets were intersected, on April 7, 2009 Hochschild elected to terminate the joint venture and the Company retained 100% interest in the Property.

-The Company's 2011-2012 exploration at Claudia focused on three separate prospects: the Laguna Blanca - Ailen zone, the 15 kilometre Curahue Trend, and the Rio Seco vein zone.
-At
+The Company's 2011-2012 exploration at Claudia focused on four separate prospects: the Laguna Blanca, Ailen, the 15 kilometre Curahue Trend, and the Rio Seco vein zone.
+At Rio

-Rio Seco, Mirasol has undertaken geological mapping, rock chip sampling, excavation of more than 53 trenches, a 10.7 square kilometer gradient array IP geophysical survey, and 11.1 line kilometres of pole-dipole IP geophysics (news release March 5, 2012).
-Rock chip assays have returned up to 20.1 g/t gold and 34 g/t silver, and saw-cut channel and trench sample composites returned 0.7 metres at 13.9 g/t gold and 229 g/t silver and 10.5 metres of 1.9 g/t gold and 22 g/t silver from mineralized zones.
-A geophysical survey at the Curahue prospect (news release April 18, 2012) defined an 8 km long zone of gravel covered anomalies that geological evidence suggests is an extensive vein zone.
-Rock chip samples, from locally sourced epithermal cobbles in an alluvial terrace that partially covers the zone, returned assays up to 2.0 g/t gold and 2130.0 g/t silver.
-Trenching through gravel and sparse outcrop has been carried out over the geophysical anomalies, and returned assays up to 0.9 metres at 4.7 g/t gold with 120.0 g/t silver from outcropping epithermal veins in bedrock, and up to 26 metres at 0.45 g/t gold and 1.9 g/t silver from a veinlet zone.
+Seco, Mirasol has undertaken geological mapping, rock chip sampling, excavation of more than 53 trenches, a 10.7 square kilometre gradient array IP geophysical survey, and 11.1 line kilometres of pole-dipole IP geophysics (news release March 5, 2012).
+Rock chip assays returned up to 20.1 g/t gold and 34 g/t silver, and saw-cut channel and trench sample composites returned 0.7 metres at 13.9 g/t gold and 229 g/t silver and 10.5 metres of 1.9 g/t gold and 22 g/t silver from mineralized zones.
+A geophysical survey at the Curahue prospect (news release April 18, 2012) defined a 10 km long zone with locally sourced epithermal cobbles in an alluvial terrace that partially covers the zone, which returned assays up to 2.0 g/t gold and 2130.0 g/t silver.
+Trenching was carried out over geophysical anomalies, and returned assays up to 0.9 metres at 4.7 g/t gold with 120.0 g/t silver from veins in bedrock, and up to 26 metres at 0.45 g/t gold and 1.9 g/t silver from a veinlet zone.